dobrix13/Rufus/README.md

 3. Leave the Taverne: If Rufus felt uneasy about the situation, he could choose to thank the stranger and leave, searching for help elsewhere.

 What will Rufus choose next?

+---

+### Scenario 2.2.1: The Dwarfs in the Mines

+Rufus realizes he needs money to get the help he needs.
+His journey to find money leads him deep into the forest, where he stumbles upon a hidden mine occupied by dwarfs.
+The dwarfs, skilled miners and craftsmen, promise to make Rufus rich if he agrees to stay and work for ten years.
+The dwarfs explain their terms to Rufus, offering him a chance to become wealthy beyond his wildest dreams.
+But the decision is not easy, and Rufus faces three choices:

+1. Stay and Work for 10 Years: Rufus could choose to stay and work hard, earning his fortune over the next decade.

+2. Kill the Dwarfs and Steal the Gold: Tempted by immediate riches, Rufus considers betraying the dwarfs and taking their gold by force.

+3. Leave the Mines: Unwilling to spend ten years in the mines or commit a terrible act, Rufus could decide to leave and seek another way to achieve his goal

+---

+### Scenario 2.2.2: The Drunk Stranger (Continued)

+If Rufus chooses to punch the stranger in the face: Rufus, driven by frustration and desperation, lashes out and punches the stranger.
+To his horror, the stranger swiftly stands, revealing a sharp dagger hidden beneath his cloak.
+"You shouldn't have done that," the stranger hisses, and before Rufus can react, the assassin strikes.
+The room grows dark, and Rufus's quest ends then and there.
+GAME OVER

+---

+### Scenario 2.2.3: (leaving taverne)

+If Rufus chooses to leave the taverne: Rufus decides that this dark and eerie place is not where he'll find his answers.
+He leaves the taverne, stepping back into the cold night air.
+He now has three choices:

+1. Search for Money: Rufus must find some money to buy a drink and get the information he needs.

+2. Visit the Witch: Perhaps some magic could aid Rufus in his quest.

+3. Visit the Devil: Desperate times call for desperate measures, and Rufus considers making a deal with the devil.